kenorb-contrib/Genmod/readme.txt

 retained files, which are no longer required by Genmod, are all located in the "index" directory.

-*J.  Reset config.php Permissions
+*I.  Reset config.php Permissions
 For security you should set the permissions of config.php back to Read-only (chmod 755) when you have finished configuring for the first time.
 Write permissions will only need to be set for config.php when you use the Admin->Configuration link.
 Everything else will be stored in the index directory.

-*K.  Custom Themes
+*J.  Custom Themes
 You can customize the look and feel of Genmod by modifying one of the provided themes.
 See the THEMES section of this readme file for more information.

-*L.  HTTP Compression
+*K.  HTTP Compression
 Pages generated by Genmod can be large and use up a lot of bandwidth.
 Compression of the data between the server and browser using GZip compression can compress the bandwidth by up to 90% (usually 80% - 90% for